Minnal Murali: Development

 Basil took supervision of the computer graphics-aspect during the film's scripting stage.
 In an interview with The Times of India, he said that "I will be working closely with the VFX team in the pre-production stage for developing the storyboards as well as understanding what is possible before we start shooting the movie".
 Tovino Thomas said that the film falls on the comedy genre, despite being a superhero film and will be "enjoyable to all kinds of audiences".
 He also said that "the team had planned to present the fantasy element convincingly and realistic in some manner", by saying "If you search online, you would find several instances of those struck by a lightning, experiencing differences in their lives like being able to make a bulb glow for a second or their watches stopping.
 So, when high voltage courses through the body its dynamics change somewhat.
 In that way, it's also a realistic movie."

 Casting

 During July 2019, Aju Varghese was roped in as one of the cast members in pivotal role.
 Varghese shared a casting call for the film's lead actress, and invited applications from the age of 20 and 28.
 In the process, the team had cast Femina George as the heroine, whose character named as "Bruce Lee" Biji.
 Tamil actor Guru Somasundaram joined the film in a pivotal role.
 Hollywood stunt choreographer Vlad Rimburg was roped in to supervise the action sequences.
 The technical crew consisted of cinematographer Sameer Thahir, music directors Shaan Rahman and Sushin Shyam and editor Livingston Mathew.
-Tovino Thomas trained immensely for his role in this film in order to play the role of a superhero.
+Tovino Thomas trained immensely for his role in this film to play the role of a superhero.